Technology — it's a wonderful thing.

 OneDrive Available to All UofM Employees

 Did You Know OneDrive, Microsoft’s cloud storage service, is available for all UofM employees?
 This service provides a solution for sharing documents with internal and external (non-UofM) colleagues while working on research, class projects or administrative collaboration.
 OneDrive has 5TB (terabytes) of available storage space.
 See IT6005 Campus Data Security Policy and the ITS Data Storage Guidelines for usage guidelines.
 To access OneDrive, visit the webmail site and log in using your email and password.
 Look for the App Launcher (nine tiles in a square) at the upper left of the screen, near the Office 365 logo.
 Select OneDrive and let the collaboration begin.
+For more information about OneDrive see our OneDrive Page.

 Faculty and staff also can place a service request with their LSP (local service provider) to install and link OneDrive to their desktop.
 Synching all of your files to your OneDrive provides a safe backup that can be accessed online.